H4mz4k7/TheReadingRoom/README.md

 The Reading Room employs advanced recommender systems to enhance user experience by providing highly personalized book suggestions.
 We use collaborative filtering, a method that predicts a user's preferences based on the preferences of other users with similar interests.
 Specifically, our platform utilizes a Neural Collaborative Filtering (NCF) model, which leverages deep learning to improve recommendation accuracy by capturing the non-linear relationships between users and items.

+The dataset used to train the system is found at https://github.com/zygmuntz

 Compared to the Singular Value Decomposition (SVD) model used as a baseline, the NCF model demonstrated a tenfold improvement in performance.
 This was evidenced by significantly better evaluation scores, highlighting the effectiveness of incorporating neural network architectures in recommendation systems.

 <div align="center">